 Nexcess’ Managed WordPress solution automatically handles image compression and all plugin and core WordPress updates so you can focus on creating an exceptional plugin.

-Get started with a free two-week trial of fully managed WordPress by Nexcess.
+Get started with a fully managed WordPress by Nexcess.